zaksabeast/PokemonRNGGuides/guides/Emerald/Egg RNG.md

 ### Finding your delay for IVs

-1. Advance to the target advance, pause, hold A, and unpause.
+1. Advance to 3 before the target advance, pause, hold A, and unpause.

-2. Find what advance you hit in PokeFinder.
+2. If the IVs are not the desired ones, you can find what advance you hit in PokeFinder.
 You can do this by setting the IV filters for the egg you got and then looking for the advance with matching IVs.

 3. Find your delay using `Target Advance - Advance Hit = Delay`.